lake-wg/authz/draft-ietf-lake-authz.md

     * where salt = 0x (the zero-length byte string)
     * Computation of IKM depends on the EDHOC method in use.
       * If the method is based on Diffie-Hellman, IKM is computed as an ECDH cofactor Diffie-Hellman shared secret from the public key of W, PK_W, and the private key corresponding to G_U (or v.v.), see Section 5.7.1.2 of {{NIST-800-56A}} and {{U-W}}.
-      * If the method is based on a Key Encapsulation Mechanism (KEM), IKM is the shared secret resulting from encapsulating PK_W, see Section 2.2 of {{NIST-800-227}}.
+      * If the method is based on a Key Encapsulation Mechanism (KEM), IKM is the KEM shared secret resulting from encapsulating PK_W, see Section 2.2 of {{NIST-800-227}}.
 For example, the use of ML-KEM in COSE is currently being specified at {{I-D.ietf-jose-pqc-kem}}.

 The output keying material OKM is derived from PRK using EDHOC_Expand(), which is defined in terms of the EDHOC hash algorithm of the selected cipher suite SS, see {{Section 4.1.2 of RFC9528}}: